 How to Write a Bakery Business Plan

-The bakery industry, whether it be a traditional bakery, or a specialty bakery such as desserts, bread, and ethnic foods, has been growing at an above-average rate for the last several years.
+The bakery industry, whether it be a traditional bakery, or a specialty bakery such as desserts, bread, and ethnic foods, has been growing at an above-average rate for the last several years, which has driven the demand for bakery business plans, bakery business plan templates, and bakery proform financial projections.

 Executive Summary for a Bakery Business Plan.